 We engage in restructuring actions intended to reduce our costs and increase efficiencies across our business segments.
+We had incremental savings from restructuring actions, net of transition costs, of approximately \$26 million in fiscal year 2022, which largely reflected carryover savings from actions implemented in prior years.
 We intend to continue efforts to reduce costs in all our businesses, which have in the past included, and may continue to include, facility closures and square footage reductions, headcount reductions, organizational restructuring, process standardization, and manufacturing relocation.
-The consolidation LGM's operations in North America and its graphics business in Europe, the global headcount and footprint reduction in RBIS and the temporary cost saving actions we implemented in 2020 to mitigate the impact of the downturn caused by COVID-19 are examples of these activities.
-We had incremental savings from restructuring actions, net of transition costs, of approximately \$65 million in fiscal year 2021.
+The consolidation of Materials Group's operations in North America and its graphics business in Europe, the global headcount and footprint reduction in Solutions Group and the temporary cost saving actions we implemented in 2020 to mitigate the impact of the downturn caused by COVID-19 are examples of these activities.
 The success of these efforts is not assured and targeted savings may not be realized.
 In addition, cost reduction actions can result in restructuring charges and could expose us to production risk, loss of sales and employee turnover.